 What’s expected of you?

-Your live conversations with your reader will take about three hours over the course of the semester.
-You won’t be doing much more than what is already required for the course.
-If you sign up for the Reader Project, we ask that you:
+Your live conversations with your reader will take about two to three hours over the course of the semester.
+Other than that, you won’t be doing much that isn’t already required for the course.
+If you choose to sign up for the Reader Project, we ask that you:

 Be proactive.
 At the beginning of the semester, you should check our page for your course, sign up, and monitor your inbox for a matching message from us.
 We expect that you will be proactive in communicating with your reader along the way.
 The program coordinator will send reminders, but you are chiefly responsible for initiating the interactions with your reader, corresponding in a professional and timely manner, and sending revisions to your reader.
 Also, many readers enjoy hearing your reaction to their feedback.
 We suggest you send regular updates on the status of your draft and how the reader’s comments have helped you.
 You will be expected to send a final draft of your paper to the reader at the end of the semester.